lujonathanh/PeakSeeker/README.md

         * Do NOT remove the header lines; the program will remove these automatically.
     * The first line should look like "directory	(file path of text file)"
     * Save.

+* __PeakSeekerClipboard.py__ provides the extra feature of deconvoluting a spectrum straight from clipboard.
+  * You must download the clipboard package.
+    * If using Anaconda, open up Spyder.
+Navigate to Command Prompt under Tools.
+Type "pip install clipboard setuptools"
+    * If using Canopy, navigate to Canopy Terminal under Tools.
+Type "pip install clipboard setuptools"
+    * If using Python, download the package from https://pypi.python.org/pypi/clipboard/0.0.4
+  * You must type "clipboard" in place of (file path of text file) in OPTIONS.txt

 Run through Manual Mode once to test your installation.
 -------------------------------------------------------